Where is the data?

 I decided to visualize exactly this.

 -30 days until takeoff

 So I had flight prices for a bunch of journeys in early 2019.
 For most of these flights I had the prices directly before takeoff until up to 60 days before departure.
-After fiddeling around with different time ranges, I had the feeling that prices start going up and down from 30 days before takeoff.
+After adjusting different time ranges, I began to get the feeling that prices start going up and down from 30 days before takeoff.

-After adding interactivity the visualization got so complex that I was happy to have used Svelte from the beginning on.
-It allowed me to modularise the code in a straightforward way.
-Also it is able to handle the global state.Explore the project
+After adding interactivity, the visualization got so complex that I was relieved to have used Svelte from the beginning on.
+It allowed me to modularise the code in a straightforward way, and was able to handle the global state.Explore the project